 The revealing story of Switzerland's military operations to defend its airspace from Axis and Allied aircraft during World War Two Blotted with deathly-black balkenkreuz wing insignia denoting them as war machines of the German Luftwaffe, droves of bulky Bf-110 twin-engined Messerschmitt fighters droned menacingly in circles.
-A flock of more nimble craft whizzed in to...
+A flock of more nimble Messerschmitts whizzed in towards...
 Continue Reading →

 The Last Cavalry Charge in History, 1942